superluminar-io/statista-cdk-workshop/docs/labs/lab_3/1_hands_on.md

 3. Wait for the CloudShell to start.
 This may take a few moments.
 4. Click on the "Actions" dropdown menu in the CloudShell.
 5. Select "Create VPC Environment" and select the VPC you created earlier.
+6. Important: We need to select the same security group as the database is in.
+7. Click on "Create" to create the VPC environment.

 To connect to the database, we need the PostgreSQL client.
-It should already been installed in the CloudShell.
+It should already be installed in the CloudShell.
 ```sh
 $ psql --version
 psql (PostgreSQL) 15.12